defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 ###### With Keycloak authentication

-1. If Supabase was deployed with UDS, it will have already configured a Keycloak Client for you.
+1. If Supabase was deployed with UDS, it will automatically configure a Keycloak Client for you.
 We need to modify this client to allow localhost URIs.
    Within Keycloak, under the UDS Realm, edit the uds-supabase client.
    Under "Valid redirect URIs" add:
    http://localhost:5173/auth/callback
    http://localhost:4173/auth/callback (for Playwright tests)
+2. If you want to connect Keycloak to a locally running Supabase instance (non UDS deployed), see the "Running Supabase locally" section below.

 ###### Without Keycloak authentication

 1. To turn off Keycloak, set this .env variable: `PUBLIC_DISABLE_KEYCLOAK=false`

 ##### Running UI Locally with OpenAI